GoodGuyEska/node-get-run/readme.md

 ## Credit

-This is a derived from node-nightly [node-nightly](https://github.com/hemanth/node-nightly), from which I got the idea.
+This is a derived from [node-nightly](https://github.com/hemanth/node-nightly), from which I got the idea.
 I changed it to enable a nightly, version, or release to be specified as opposed to just a nightly.
 I also removed the ability to just fetch the latest nightly until I think it through.
 I'm not sure how `--upgrade` should interact with the version relative to the version currently installed, e.g., if node